frontendrasmus/show-searcher/README.md

 ## Contact and questions?

-IF you have any questions regarding the code or choices made, please contact [rasmus.ablad@kvadrat.se](rasmus.ablad@kvadrat.se).
+IF you have any questions regarding the code or choices made, please contact me here on github.

 ## Further improvements if i had more time